mongodb/docs/source/includes/install-hosted-server.rst

 To run the Hosted MMS server, you must use a 64-bit server, with the following minimum requirements:

-- an AWS EC2 Standard Extra Large  (m1.xlarge - 15 GB), with
+- an AWS EC2 Standard Extra Large (i.e. m1.xlarge) or a server with 15
+  GB of RAM and 4 CPU cores, with

-- a 200 GB EBS Provisioned IOPS volume with 500 provisioned IOPS.
+- a 200 GB EBS Provisioned IOPS volume with 500 provisioned IOPS, or equivalent.

-This infrastructure can support up to 500 hosts: if your MongoDB deployment has more than 500 instances, for best results, your hosted MMS instance will require SAD-backed storage.
+This infrastructure can support up to 400 hosts: if your MongoDB deployment has more than 400 instances, for best results, your hosted MMS instance will require SSD-backed storage.

 These installation instructions assume you are deploying on an instance running Red Hat, CentOS, Fedora or Amazon Linux.